A dynamical approach to spanning and surplus edges of random graphs: The breadth-first walk and the surplus edges

 Define

-Due to the above made observations, if (and only if) at time $s$ a new vertex is seen (or ``heard'') in $\forn(q)$, $Z^{\bx,q}$ (and therefore $B^{\bx,q}$) makes a jump up by the amount equal to the mass of that vertex.
+Due to the above made observations, if and only if at time $s$ a new vertex is seen (or ``heard'') in $\mathcal{F}_0(q)$, the process $Z^{\pmb{x},q}$ (and therefore $B^{\pmb{x},q}$) makes an upward jump of size equal to the mass of that vertex.
 Let $k$ take a value assigned by the Algorithm \ref{alg:breadth-first} during a passage through line \ref{algo:line_k}.
-The total sum of upward jumps of $B^{\bx,q}$ during $T_k(q) := \operatorname{Cl}(I_{k}^q)$ is entirely compensated by the unit downward drift of $Z^{\bx,q}$ (or $B^{\bx,q}$) during $T_k(q)$.
-It is also easy to see that $B^{\bx,q}(s)> 0$ in the interior of $T_k(q)$.
-Therefore, the $k^{\text{th}}$ excursion of $(B^{\bx,q},\ q>0)$ above $0$ has the length precisely equal to the sum of the masses of all the blocks (vertices of the tree) explored during $T_k(q)$, i.e.\ $|T_k(q)| = Y_k(q)$.
-It was initially noted in \cite{multcoalnew}, whose approach is rooted in \cite{aldRGMC,EBMC}, that for each fixed $q$, the ordered excursion lengths $\pmb{X}^{\pmb{x}}(q)$, as defined by \eqref{eq:def_Mc_from_algorithm}, have the {\MC} distribution, started from $\pmb{x}$ and evaluated at time $q$.
-In particular, the exiting $k(q)\leq \len(\bx)$ in the above algorithm, clearly equals to the number of connected components at time $q$ of the coupled Aldous' continuous-time random graph.
+The total sum of upward jumps of $B^{\pmb{x},q}$ during $T_k(q) := \operatorname{Cl}(I_{k}^q)$ is entirely compensated by the unit downward drift of $Z^{\pmb{x},q}$ (or $B^{\pmb{x},q}$) during $T_k(q)$.
+It is also easy to see that $B^{\pmb{x},q}(s)> 0$ in the interior of $T_k(q)$.
+Therefore, the $k^{\text{th}}$ excursion of $(B^{\pmb{x},q},\ q>0)$ above $0$ has the length precisely equal to the sum of the masses of all the blocks (vertices of the tree) explored during $T_k(q)$, i.e.\ $|T_k(q)| = Y_k(q)$.
+It was initially noted in \cite{multcoalnew}, whose approach is rooted in \cite{aldRGMC,EBMC}, that for each fixed $q$, the ordered excursion lengths $\pmb{X}^{\pmb{x}}(q)$, as defined by \eqref{eq:def_Mc_from_algorithm}, have the {multiplicative coalescent} distribution, started from $\pmb{x}$ and evaluated at time $q$.
+In particular, the exiting $K(q)\leq \operatorname{len}(\pmb{x})$ in the above algorithm, clearly equals the number of connected components at time $q$ of the coupled Aldous' continuous-time random graph.
 This type of result can be called \emph{static}, since it characterizes the marginal law of the process.

 The advantage of the simultaneous breadth-first walk is that it also allows us to obtain a \emph{dynamical} result, characterizing the trajectories of the MC.
-Proposition 5 in \cite{multcoalnew} shows the following stronger claim: $(\pmb{X}^{\pmb{x}}(q), q \ge 0)$ has the multiplicative coalescent law as a process in $q$, where the initial state at time $0$ is $\bx$.
+Proposition 5 in \cite{multcoalnew}, with foundations in \cite{Armendariz2001,Uribe2007}, shows the following stronger claim: $(\pmb{X}^{\pmb{x}}(q), q \ge 0)$ has the multiplicative coalescent law as a process in $q$, where the initial state at time $0$ is $\pmb{x}$.